alicebartlett/tamponclub/tampon-club-for-folks-who-dont-use-tampons/provide-free-tampons.md

 169 is the lowest number we've found and 240 is the highest, let's take the mean of those two numbers and call it 204 tampons per year.

-Someone working 8 hours per day on a 5 day week with 30 days holiday per year will spend 21% of the year in the office (unless the work from home).
+Someone working 8 hours per day on a 5 day week with 30 days holiday per year will spend 21% of the year in the office (unless they work from home).

 21% of 204 = 42.84